 As I mentioned in the beginning, easy and realistic.
 Ironically though, picking up after yourself is challenging.
 Life happens and putting things away once they’re done being used or before bed can seem like small potatoes; however, when left unattended, those small potatoes multiple into many, many small potatoes and suddenly you’ve got a problem!

-ONE: We’ve written about the “doesn’t belong” tote before.
+ONE: When we published our “How to Organize Your Drawers Like a Pro” blog, we detailed the “doesn’t belong” tote.
 I personally use this method and can attest to its value.
 Basically, if an item doesn’t belong in that room, it goes in the tote.
 Once all items that don’t belong are collected, you can begin rehoming.
 I like this because it’s efficient.
 None of that okay, I’ll put my shoes up … oh, here’s a jacket … whoops, I missed the hair tie and socks … oh, shiny object … distracted … mission incomplete.
 No!
 Place everything that doesn’t belong in the tote at once, THEN disperse.
 This is great for families and really cuts down on an accumulation of clutter in common areas.
 Everyone collecting their own “doesn’t belong” items prior to bed is an easy, realistic rule that can be implemented at once.

 Bonus: If you have kids, engage them by letting them select their very own “doesn’t belong” tote.
 Maybe it pictures their favorite character or perhaps it’s one they can color, paint, label and bedazzle.